444ndrey/solana-staking-test/README.md

 # SOLANA Staking Platform

-Welcome to our SOLANA Staking Platform!
+Welcome to mine SOLANA Staking Platform!
 This project is built using Nuxt.js, a powerful framework based on Vue.js.

 ## Setup

-Make sure to install the dependencies:

 ```bash
 # npm